Using Execution Tiers to Protect Well-Behaved Sandboxed Solutions

 If you want to ensure that every sandboxed solution can execute, make sure that there is always at least one tier whose ResourceMaxValue property is set to MaxValue.
 Because this is the highest value to which a site collection's daily resource quota can be set, any sandboxed solution that exceeds this on a single execution immediately exhausts the resource point quota and blocks any further execution of sandboxed solutions on that site collection for the remainder of the day.
 Hence, no sandboxed solution could have an average per execution resource usage level higher than MaxValue.
 (As a practical matter, in any realistic scenario, setting ResourceMaxValue to 2147483647 would be high enough to make sure that even the most resource-hungry sandboxed solution would fit the tier.
 This is the default value of the ResourceMaxValue property for the one tier that is created when SharePoint is installed.

-The value of the and properties of the default tier that is created when SharePoint Foundation is installed is the empty string.
+The value of the Name and DisplayName properties of the default tier that is created when SharePoint Foundation is installed is the empty string.